brucemack/brucemack.github.io/ampersand/index.md

 When multiple receivers are "hearing" the same transmitting station, the voter logic uses RSSI values to select which will contribute its audio to the AllStar conference.
-Only one receiver is selected by the voter at a time, but **the audio streams for all eligible receivers are available in the server for examination**.
-These audio streams will differ from each other in a few ways:
+Only one receiver is selected by the voter at a time.
+However, the audio streams for **all eligible receivers** are available in the server for examination.
+When multiple streams are available, the streams will differ from each other in a few ways:
 * They will have different noise levels, which is the whole point of a voter system.
 * They may differ in amplitude, depending on how well matched the receivers are.
 * They may differ in phase, depending on how well the sampling clocks are synchronized and